Using AnimationTree

 This can be fed to functions such as CharacterBody3D.move_and_slide to control the character movement.

-There is also a tool node, RootMotionView, that can be placed in a scene and will act as a custom floor for your character and animations (this node is disabled by default during the game).
+, you can place a scene that will act as a custom floor for your character and animations (this node is disabled by default during the game).

 Controlling from code